opendp/opendp/docs/source/getting-started/statistical-modeling/index.rst

-Beyond the basic statistics offered by the Polars interface, OpenDP offers differentially private versions of linear regression and PCA, with APIs modelled after :py:mod:`sklearn <opendp.extras.sklearn>`.
+Beyond the basic statistics offered by the Polars interface, OpenDP offers differentially private versions of linear regression and PCA, with APIs modelled after scikit-learn.

 Another more flexible option is to use OpenDP to create synthetic data.
 Statistics calculated from synthetic data with a given privacy budget